 Prasonisi beach - credits: gretour.com

-In the southern part of the island and at a distance of 92 km from the center of the Medieval City of Rhodes is one of the most favored by nature beaches of the island, Prasonisi.
+In the southern part of the island and at a distance of 92 km from the center of the Medieval City of Rhodes is one of the richest in nature beaches on the island, Prasonisi.
 It is essentially a rocky islet, connected to the rest of the island of Rhodes by a narrow strip of sand about one kilometer long.
 The two beaches that are formed, due to the winds, merge and cover the mainland, creating an image of unique beauty.

 This particular coast is especially popular with windsurfing and kitesurfing enthusiasts, as the area has westerly winds, which are ideal for these water sports.
 The peculiarity and advantage of this beach is the fact that, when it blows on one side, the sea on the other is calm.